 - Ten cups of cooked white rice

-- One tube of super omega fish oil
+- One tube of super omega fatty acids fish oil

 - Dinovite dog supplement